 Some patients opt to use 0 percent or low-interest credit cards to get treatments started.
 Others use companies that specialize in providing loans for healthcare, like Care Credit.
 It’s like a credit card for healthcare.
 They have 12-month interest-free options available.

-GoFundMe and Caring Bridge remain strong options.
-Patient advocates have held yard sales, bake sales, and other fund-raising events.
+GoFundMe is an option.
+Also, patient advocates have held yard sales, bake sales, and other fund-raising events.
 There should be no shame on the part of a cancer patient asking for financial help.

 No donation is too large or small.
 All donations are a gift of love.
 It’s amazing to find that $20 multiplied by so many hands can cover treatment costs.

 Many patients are happily surprised to find there are many charitable people just waiting for an opportunity to help.
 Others seek out foundations or grants for treatments.
 We encourage you to research what may be available in your local area.

 Health Share Networks

 Some already have dumped their medical insurance, learning what doctors know: Medical insurance is sick care, not health care.

 Health Share Networks continue to be an exciting ongoing development.
 Good decent people committing to pay monthly for the healthcare of others and vice versa.
 Organizations like Samaritan Ministries or Medi-Share have been doing this for more than 20 years with tens of thousands of members paying tens of millions of dollars monthly for healthcare costs, including the cost of natural or integrative treatments.

 These are not medical insurance companies.
 You are signing up to pay a portion (share amount) of a member’s medical bill and they are doing the same for you.
 The members are interdependent on each other.
 Pre-existing conditions, like cancer, are not qualified to be included with mandatory monthly share amounts but are provided as additional sharing options to members desiring to help those with pre-existing needs or needs outside of member guidelines.
 That’s good news.